FriendlyKirby/DailyPulse/README.md

 in changing my perspective on life goals and how to achieve them.
 It entails how tiny behaviours can compound into remarkable results, which is what this app is all about.

+## User Stories
+- As a user, I want to be able to add a task to my list of tasks
+- As a user, I want to be able to assign tags to those tasks
+- As a user, I want to be able to view my list of tasks sorted by tags
+- As a user, I want to be able to delete tasks
+- As a user, I want to be able to record the time I spent on a task
+- As a user, I want to be able to see my streak for a task
+- As a user, I want to be able to see my overall time spent on a task
+- As a user, I want to be able to see a graph detailing my daily time spent on a task